wp-plugins/updraftplus/readme.txt

     along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

+Furthermore, reliance upon any non-English translation is at your own risk.
+UpdraftPlus can give no guarantees that translations from the original English are accurate.

+== Upgrade Notice ==
+1.6.17: WP 3.6 support.
+Dreamhost Dreamobjects support.
+Polish translation.
+More expert options.
+Restoration to sites with different table prefixes.
+Lots of usability + portability tweaks.